jordanjoecooper/surveyor-sparkle-helper/README.md

 Can you add a backup to the contact form so that if submission fails it will try to open the persons email client with the info instead - need to handle what happens if form breaks!

+If successful, they'll be redirected to the success page If there's an error, they'll see an error message

+Add custom pages for these two.